Mazinger Z and its sequels played with this trope:

-In The Legend of Zelda: Four Swords Adventures, when the Hurricane Spin is used, each of the Links leave a trail of their respective colors.
+In Four Swords Adventures, when the Hurricane Spin is used, each of the Links leave a trail of their respective colors.
 You can choose to have them group together to have them all do it together and leave a trail of colors.

 Super Metroid's Hyper Beam is an interesting subversion.
 While it's actually stolen from an enemy, it will replace all of the other color-coded beams in your inventory, AND causes both you and itself to flash different colors.

 Done pretty much out of nowhere in VVVVVV.
 It happens when you first enter the Secret Lab, which requires all trinkets to access.

 Notably averted in the final battle of World of Warcraft: Cataclysm.
 Each of the four Aspects fires a color-coded beam to the Dragon Soul in preparation for their final attack... which ends being a plain yellow beam.

 Super Robot Wars UX: Ryuubi, Sousou and Sonken's + Ryofu's Soul of Three Seasons Combination Attack and Four Sovereign Armour Attack.